 FOREIGN KEY Constraint

-The `FOREIGN KEY` constraint establishes a relationship between two tables by referencing a primary key in another table.
-This enforces referential integrity, ensuring that every value in the foreign key column matches a value in the primary key column of the referenced table.
+FOREIGN KEY Constraint: The FOREIGN KEY constraint comes into view when two tables are related, based on a reference to some other table’s primary key.
+This will enforce referential integrity, since any value in the foreign key column must have a corresponding value in the PRIMARY KEY column of the referenced table.

 CREATE TABLE IntellipaatOrders (